HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The GATE instruction computes the target address by shifting the low sign extended offset by 2 bits adding it to the current instruction address offset.
+The GATE instruction computes the target address by shifting the sign extended offset by 2 bits adding it to the current instruction address offset.
 If code translation is enabled, the privilege level is changed to the privilege field in the TLB entry for the page from which the GATE instruction is fetched.
 The change is only performed when it results in a higher privilege level, otherwise the current privilege level remains.
 If code translation is disabled, the privilege level is set to zero.
 The privilege level of the gateway instruction is deposited in GR "r".
 Execution continues at the target address with the new privilege level.

 #### Operation

 ```
-   tmpOfs = PSW.[ofs] + lowSignExt(( instr.[ofs] << 2 ), 24 );
+   tmpOfs = PSW.[ofs] + signExtend(( instr.[ofs] << 2 ), 24 );

    if ( PSW.[C] ) {